dvanaria/micromite_projects/README.md

                TIME$ to the correct, current values, instead of them being reset to the PIC32's internal clock/timer upon each power-on cycle.

-               April 29, 2023

-        The PIC32 has an internal clock that is reset to January 1, 2000, midnight when you power it on.
+        The PIC32 has an internal clock that is reset to a particular date (January 1, 2000) and particular time (00:00 midnight) when you power it on.
+The MMBASIC firmware, as part of it's power-on startup code, set's two variables (DATE$ and TIME$) by polling this internal clock.

-        When starting up the Micromite, you can view the two functions in MMBASIC that can tap into that time:
+        You can access these variables directly, as they are just string datatypes, using the PRINT statement:
             > PRINT DATE$
             01-01-2000
             > PRINT TIME$
             00:00:10

-        There are RTC modules that can be connected to the PIC32 and polled to find out the actual date and time (since it's battery backed memory keeps track of it when power is off).
+        There are RTC modules available that can be connected to the PIC32 and polled to find out the actual date and time (since it's battery backed memory keeps track of these values when power is off).

         The Micromite manuals recommend certain RTC chips that MMBASIC supports with library I2C functions.
 The only module I have has an RTC chip